 24 in 24 Blog Series - Innovation Centre for Sustainable Development

 This week’s blog is by Stella McManus, Principal, South Lanarkshire College.
-Colleges Scotland is marking the diversity and variety of work that Scotland’s 24 colleges do with our new blog series, 24 in 2024.
+Colleges Scotland is marking the diversity and variety of work that Scotland’s 24 colleges do with our blog series, 24 in 2024.

 Last month I was delighted to welcome a number of guests to South Lanarkshire College to launch the Innovation Centre for Sustainable Development.
 In writing this blog today, I want to unpack a little around why this Centre will be good for South Lanarkshire College, and good for our partners, stakeholders and for employers in in the Glasgow region.